mandiant/gootloader/README.md

 python GootLoaderAutoJsDecode.py "evil.js"
 ```

-The script will output the file `DecodedJsPayload.js_`.
+The script will output the files below:
+- `FileAndTaskData.txt` - Contains the names of the scheduled task and dropped files.
+- `DecodedJsPayload.js_` - The decoded payload that runs a PowerShell command.
 You can use a CyberChef's `Generic Code Beautify` in order to make the content easier to read.

 ![](rsc/dfvdfvdfvdf.png)